The government moves to boost FDI in coal mining

 Nonetheless, when compared to resource-rich countries such as South Africa, Australia and Brazil where the sector’s average contribution to GDP is between 12 to 15%, India’s share is a miniscule 2%.
 This clearly shows that the sector has a huge potential to grow in the future.

-It is in this regard that the for coal and lignite mining for captive consumption by power projects, as well as iron and steel and cement units.
+It is in this regard that the government has recently announced approval of 100% FDI under the automatic route for coal and lignite mining for captive consumption by power projects, as well as iron and steel and cement units.
 So far, only Coal India Ltd. (CIL) could mine and sell coal in the country along with private and public sector companies with captive mines who could mine and sell 25 per cent of coal in the open market.
 With the deregulation of the sector, private and foreign companies will also be able to mine and sell coal now.